yowu/ts-cpp-analyzer/README.md

 # TS-Cpp-Analyzer

-A simple Cpp file analyzer using tree-sitter-cpp.
+A simple Cpp file analyzer prototype using tree-sitter-cpp.